banyek/MySQL-High-Availability-test/USAGE.md

 Failover
 --------

-There is a script, named switch.sh which can manage the database failover part.
-It takes one parameter, the host to switch.
+There is two scripts, named failover_mha and failover_ansible which  manage the database failover part.
+They takes one parameter, the host to switch.

 ```
-[vagrant@slave ~]$ sudo /root/switch.sh master2
+[vagrant@slave ~]$ sudo /root/failover_mha master2
 [...]
 It is better to execute FLUSH NO_WRITE_TO_BINLOG TABLES on the master before switching.
 Is it ok to execute on master1(192.168.50.10:3306)?
 (YES/no):yes
 [...]